 - Step 4: Pending the specifications in your owner’s manual, you can begin to clean a HEPA filter using warm water or allow it to soak first, then rinse (if extremely dirty).
 Finish by allowing the filter to air dry.

-- Step 5: Clean permanent, non-washable HEPA filters or activated carbon filters using a vacuum cleaner to carefully remove the debris build-up.
-These filters aren’t designed to come into water contact.
+Step 5: Clean permanent, non-washable HEPA filters or activated carbon filters using a vacuum cleaner to carefully remove the debris build-up.
+These filters aren’t designed to come into contact with water.
 Alternatively, you should consider filter replacement.
 The costs of replacement can depend on the type of filter you need to replace.

 Not sure if you should be cleaning or replacing an air filter?
 Check with the manufacturer.